| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 This variable allows the user to specify the dimensions of graphical

-displays returned by display-mm-height
+displays returned by display-mm-height and display-mm-width in

 case the system provides incorrect values.